-In some situations, you might want to go to the same location, but you should take longer and different routes each time.
+In some situations, you might want to go to the exact location, but you should take longer and different routes each time.

 Not only does this desensitize your dog to the car, but it continues to help your dog correlate it with good experiences.

-This is often thought to be caused by the fact that dogs simply do not understand that their person will be coming back.
+This is often thought to be caused by the fact that dogs do not understand that their person will be coming back.

-Some dogs will begin to panic when their owner leaves the house as if the owner is never coming back, resulting in destroyed furniture, clawed doors, and more.
+Some dogs will panic when their owner leaves the house as if the owner is never coming back, resulting in destroyed furniture, clawed doors, and more.

 When it comes to more minor cases of separation anxiety, there’s a lot that you can do.
-For instance, you shouldn’t make a big deal about leaving or coming back.
+For instance, you shouldn’t worry about leaving or coming back.